HomeArticle

 There are two "DeepSeeks" in one field, and Hangzhou has half of them.

-In the past year, Coohom has accomplished two remarkable things:
+In the past year, Coohom has done two things that are truly remarkable:

 First, it released models.
-It launched the Spatial Language Model SpatialLM1.5 and the Spatial Generation Model SpatialGen, which can directly generate interactive 3D indoor spatial designs based on text instructions.
-Second, it adhered to open - source, and its models once ranked among the top three on the HuggingFace model trending list.
+It launched the Spatial Language Model SpatialLM1.5 and the Spatial Generation Model SpatialGen, which can directly generate interactive 3D indoor space designs based on text instructions.
+Second, it adhered to open - source and once ranked among the top three on the HuggingFace model trend list.

 Fei - Fei Li, known as the "Godmother of AI," believes that the future belongs to the era of spatial intelligence.
-Coohom's transformation has been quite remarkable.
+Coohom's transformation is quite impressive.

 Why is it the most surprising?

-In 2025, a new consensus emerged in the AI industry: The text data on the Internet has almost been exhausted, and the training of large - language models has reached a bottleneck.
-Even the scaling law has been put aside in the industry.
+In 2025, a new consensus emerged in the AI industry: The text data on the Internet has almost been exhausted, and the training of large models has reached a bottleneck.
+Even the scaling law has been put aside by the industry.

 The fuel for the next - stage evolution of AI is data from the physical world.

-Founded in 2011, Coohom spent the first few years quietly developing 3D rendering tools in the home furnishing industry.
-It now holds 441 million 3D models and 500 million structured spatial scenarios.
+Coohom, founded in 2011, quietly developed 3D rendering tools in the home furnishing industry in the early years and now holds 441 million 3D models and 500 million structured spatial scenarios.

-Today, when global giants are all shouting about "spatial intelligence" and trying to make robots understand the 3D world, they find a severe shortage of high - quality synthetic data.
-At this time, the data that Coohom has accumulated over 13 years has suddenly become a goldmine.
+Today, when global giants are all shouting about "spatial intelligence" and trying to make robots understand the 3D world, they find that there is an extreme shortage of high - quality synthetic data.
+At this time, the data that Coohom has accumulated over 13 years, which was once considered a "cold - bench" asset, has suddenly become a gold mine.

 Where did these data come from?
-They are the result of years of accumulation, which is its unshakable moat.
+They are accumulated over time, and this is its unshakable moat.

 Unitree Robotics

-Throughout 2025, Unitree won industry - level orders on one hand and dominated the consumer market on the other, making a splash in various scenarios.
+Throughout 2025, Unitree not only won industry - level orders but also made a big splash in the consumer market, becoming extremely popular in various scenarios.

-On December 31, 2025, Unitree's first global store officially opened in Beijing, showcasing a variety of star products such as the Unitree Go2 quadruped robot dog and the G1 humanoid robot.
-On December 18, six G1 humanoid robots from Unitree made their debut on stage at Wang Leehom's concert in Chengdu, dancing to the song "Full Throttle."
+On December 31, 2025, Unitree Robotics' first global store officially opened in Beijing, showcasing a variety of star products such as the Unitree Go2 quadruped robotic dog and the G1 humanoid robot.
+On December 18, six G1 humanoid robots from Unitree Robotics made their debut on stage at Wang Leehom's concert in Chengdu, performing the song "Full Throttle" together.

-In 2025, Unitree released a new - generation humanoid robot, the Unitree H2, which introduced the "human face element" for the first time.
-In the video, the over 1.8 - meter - tall H2 performed a flying kick and a side - kick in the air, scaring Wang Xingxing.
+In 2025, Unitree released a new - generation humanoid robot, Unitree H2, which introduced the "human - face element" for the first time.
+In the video, the over - one - meter - eight - tall H2 performed a flying kick and a side - kick in mid - air.